Kelly Osbourne Says Ozzy Intentionally Overdosed When He Learned Sharon Had Cancer, Credits Robin Williams With Saving Mother’s Life

 In the book, Kelly Osbourne opens up about her mother, Sharon, suffering through colon cancer, how it affected her father, Ozzy, and a host of other topics from dating to racism to drug addiction.

-In one particularly moving passage, Kelly Osbourne recalls Ozzy intentionally overdosing on pills and alcohol because he could not deal with the possibility of Sharon’s death, according to a synopsis of the book by Page Six‘s Mara Seigler.
+In one particularly moving passage, Kelly Osbourne recalls Ozzy intentionally overdosing on pills and alcohol because he could not deal with the possibility of Sharon’s death, according to a synopsis of the book from Page Six.

-“Dad was there in his boxers, and I watched him scoop his hands into a bowl of pills, swallow a handful of something, and then wash it down with vodka,” Kelly writes in the book, as quoted by Page Six.
+“Dad was there in his boxers, and I watched him scoop his hands into a bowl of pills, swallow a handful of something, and then wash it down with vodka,” Kelly writes in the book.

 EXCLUSIVE: Kelly Osbourne reveals Ozzy overdosed on pills when Sharon was undergoing cancer treatments https://t.co/x0ixvcVuj8 pic.twitter.com/vx3CfyleTH